Elimello/dsi_algorithms_and_data_structures/README.md

-# GitHub repository for DSI - Algorithms and Data Structures
+# GitHub repository for the DSI course: Algorithms and Data Structures